Joshua-Subang/hello-world/README.md

 # hello-world
 Creating a new repository.
-Hi, my name is Josh and I am practising to make and save commits
+Hi, my name is Josh and I am practising to make and save commits.